 In simple terms, Monthly Income Plans (MIPs) are debt-oriented mutual funds that invest in a mix of stocks.
-Owing to this nature they are also classified under hybrid funds and the payout is mostly monthly with an objective to provide the investor with a periodic income.
+Owing to this nature, they are also classified under hybrid funds.
+The payout is mostly monthly with an objective to provide the investor with a periodic income.

 What is a Monthly Income Plan?

-The following is a short list of leading monthly income plans available to an individual investor in India.
+The following is a list of leading monthly income plans available to any individual investor in India.

 Table1.
 Key Information about leading MIPs in India*